 Military Ships TCP-1000 to TCP-1199 Series

-In 2017 Tru-Color Paint has started to release a large variety of paints for military ships.
-These paints cover the period from the 1930’s to the modern era and include nearly every colors used by the U.S. Navy from 1939 through 1946 in both the Atlantic and Pacific Theaters of Operation.
+In 2017 Tru-Color Paint started to release a large variety of paints for military ships.
+These paints cover the period from the 1930’s to the modern era and include nearly every color used by the U.S. Navy from 1939 through 1946 in both the Atlantic and Pacific Theaters of Operation.
+Imperial Japanese Naval (IJN) colors (10 most common colors) will be released over 3 months starting in February, 2018.
+The Kreigsmarine (German) Navy will be added in 2019.
 All of the naval colors, regardless of country on whose ships the colors were used, fall into the TCP-1000 to TCP-1199 series of paints.

-Many camouflage colors were developed throughout these years (and even during WWI) by the U.S. and British Navies to help “hide” the ships from submarines.
-Many “dazzle” patterns were prescribed by these navies in an attempt to “fool” enemy ships.
+Many camouflage colors were developed throughout these years (and even during WWI) by the U.S., British, Japanese and German Navies to help “hide” the ships from submarines and air planes.
+Many “dazzle” patterns were developed by these navies in an attempt to “fool” enemy ships.
 These schemes changed over time.
 In the Pacific Theater both the U.S. Navy and Marine Corps were more concerned with landing craft, PT boat and other small craft camouflage used in landings and support roles.

-All of the paints in the TCP-1000 to TCP-1199 series are designed to air brushed directly from the bottle with little or no thinning at 28-35 PSI.
-If thinning is wanted, we recommend that the modeler use TCP-015, Thinner, as that will not affect the intended finish or drying time of the paint.
+All of the paints in the TCP-1000 to TCP-1199 series are designed to be air brushed directly from the bottle with little or no thinning at 28-35 PSI.
+If thinning is wanted, we recommend that the modeler use TCP-015, Thinner, or TCP-310, Retarder, as they will not affect the intended finish or drying time of the paint.
 The finish will be what the color chip it was matched to calls for.